-We meet in Himeji for bike fitting and welcome dinner.
+We meet in Himeji for bike-fitting and welcome dinner.
 Please plan to arrive at the Himeji train station between 3pm and 6pm.
 Himeji is easily accessible from Osaka, about a 1-hour ride on a local train.
-There are direct bus services from the Kansai International Airport to Himeji – about 2 to 2.5-hour journey.
+There are direct bus services from the Kansai International Airport to Himeji – about a 2 to 2.5-hour journey.
 (Dinner included)

-After breakfast we visit Himeji Castle.
-Also known as the White Heron Castle, Himeji Castle is both a Japanese National Treasure and a World Heritage Site, and is widely considered the best preserved feudal castle in Japan.
+After breakfast, we visit Himeji Castle.
+Also known as the White Heron Castle, Himeji Castle is both a Japanese National Treasure and a World Heritage Site, and is widely considered Japan's best-preserved feudal castle.
 Stroll around in the castle ground and enjoy its imposing size and beauty.
 We then travel by ferry to the island of Shodoshima.
-Our warm-up ride starts along the northern coast of this beautiful island, which is known for olive cultivation, soy sauce production and Mediterranean atmosphere.
-We ride at a leisurely pace enjoying views of beautiful Seto Inland Sea.
+Our warm-up ride starts along the northern coast of this beautiful island known for olive cultivation, soy sauce production, and Mediterranean atmosphere.
+We ride at a leisurely pace enjoying views of the beautiful Seto Inland Sea.
 Tonight we stay at a Japanese-style hotel with magnificent ocean views from guest rooms.
 (Breakfast and dinner included)

-In the morning we head inland and cycle to a beautiful farm village of Hitoyama.
-There is some climb followed by nice descent to the southern coast of the island.
+In the morning, we head inland and cycle to the beautiful farm village of Hitoyama.
+There is some climb followed by a nice descent to the southern coast of the island.
 Then we continue cycling along the rugged coastline and stop by a soy sauce factory to see its production facilities.
-We finish our ride for the day at Kusakabe port where we catch a ferry to Shikoku.
+We finish our ride for the day at Kusakabe port, where we catch a ferry to Shikoku.
 It is about one hour journey from Kusakabe to Takamatsu.
 Once in Takamatsu, we ride to the beautiful Ritsurin Garden.
-Tonight we stay at a western-style hotel which is conveniently located in the central Takamatsu.
+Tonight we stay at a western-style hotel conveniently located in central Takamatsu.
 (Breakfast and dinner included)

 After breakfast, we hop on a local train and head to Kotohira.
 We visit Kotohiragu Shrine, the most celebrated shrine in Shikoku.
 The access route to the Main Sanctuary has some 785 steps and is not an easy climb.
-The view back over the town from the main Hongu shrine at the point of the 785th step is especially impressive after the climb.
-After lunch we are on a 2-hour train journey to Matsuyama.
-We stay at a ryokan (Japanese-style inn) in Dogo Onsen (natural hot spring bath), the oldest onsen in Japan which is said to have a 3,000-year history.
+The view back over the town from the main Hongu shrine at the point of the 785th step is incredibly impressive.
+After lunch, we are on a 2-hour train journey to Matsuyama.
+We stay at a ryokan (Japanese-style inn) in Dogo Onsen (natural hot spring bath), the oldest onsen in Japan, which is said to have a 3,000-year history.
 (Breakfast and dinner included)

-After breakfast, we say good bye to the ryokan staff and cycle out of Matsuyama city past rice paddy fields.
-Eventually we reach the coast and ride along the coastline with views of picturesque Seto Inland Sea dotted with small islands.
-Today, we stay in Imabari city, access point to the Shimanami Highway.
-The city is famous for good foods such as fresh seafood from the Kurushima strait or yakitori (charcoal-grilled chicken).
+After breakfast, we say goodbye to the ryokan staff and cycle out of Matsuyama city past rice paddy fields.
+Eventually, we reach the coast and ride along the coastline with views of the picturesque Seto Inland Sea dotted with small islands.
+Today, we stay in Imabari city, the access point to the Shimanami Highway.
+Imabari is famous for great foods such as fresh seafood from the Kurushima strait or yakitori (charcoal-grilled chicken).
 We stay at a western-style hotel.
 We plan to have dinner at a local izakaya – a Japanese-style pub restaurant.
 (Breakfast and dinner included)

 Today we set off for a cycling journey from Shikoku to Honshu across the Seto Inland Sea.
-For two days, we ride on the Shimanami Highway which has become the best recommended cycling course in Japan.
-Most parts of the Highway have dedicated cycling paths and offers cyclists to enjoy relaxed rides with spectacular “island-hopping” rides over six islands connected by bridges.
+We ride on the Shimanami Highway for two days, which has become the best-recommended cycling course in Japan.
+Most Highway parts have dedicated cycling paths and offer cyclists to enjoy relaxed rides with spectacular “island-hopping” rides over six islands connected by bridges.
 Tonight we stay at a ryokan (Japanese-style inn) on a small island.
 (Breakfast and dinner included)

-We spend the morning exploring the city of Onomichi which is characterized by its many slopes and temples.
+We spend the morning exploring Onomichi, which is characterized by its many slopes and temples.
 We walk through narrow lanes and stopping by several temples.
-If your legs are not worn out, we can walk up to the hilltop of Senkoji Park and enjoy a bird-eye view of the city.
-By mid-morning we depart Onomichi and head to Hiroshima.
-After one hour train journey, we reach Hiroshima and visit the Peace Memorial Park and the Museum.
-Evening is your free time.
-Hiroshima offers a number of gastronomical pleasures, including oysters and Hiroshima-style 'okonomi-yaki,' unique flour crepes fried with vegetables and noodles.
-We stay at a western-style hotel which is conveniently located in the city center.
+If your legs have not worn out, we can walk up to the hilltop of Senkoji Park and enjoy a birds-eye view of the city.
+By mid-morning, we depart Onomichi and head to Hiroshima.
+After a one-hour train journey, we reach Hiroshima and visit the Peace Memorial Park and the Museum.
+The evening is your free time.
+Hiroshima offers many gastronomical pleasures.
+Why not try oysters or Hiroshima-style 'okonomiyaki,' a unique flour crepe fried with vegetables and noodles?
+We stay at a western-style hotel conveniently located in the city center.
 (Breakfast included)

 After breakfast, we travel by local train and ferry to Miyajima island.
-It is a scenic site in which the mountains, sea, and red shrine buildings blend together in harmony.
-It is considered one of the three most beautiful sights in Japan and also inscribed as a UNESCO’s world cultural heritage site.
-After lunch we head back to Hiroshima.
+It is a scenic site where the mountains, sea, and red shrine buildings blend in harmony.
+It is considered one of Japan’s three most beautiful sights and inscribed as a UNESCO’s world cultural heritage site.
+After lunch, we head back to Hiroshima.
 It is time to say good-bye.
-You will be escorted by our guide to Hiroshima train station where you can catch a bullet train for your next destination.
+Our guide will escort you to Hiroshima train station, where you can catch a bullet train for your next destination.
 (Breakfast included)